 Patients who may have a spinal injury should have the spine immobilized immediately; the neck is held straight manually (inline stabilization) during endotracheal intubation Tracheal Intubation Most patients requiring an artificial airway can be managed with tracheal intubation, which can be Orotracheal (tube inserted through the mouth) Nasotracheal (tube inserted through the nose)... read more .
 As soon as possible, the spine is fully immobilized on a firm, flat, padded backboard or similar surface to stabilize the position without excessive pressure.
 A rigid collar should be used to immobilize the cervical spine.
 Patients with thoracic or lumbar spine injuries can be carried prone or supine.
 Those with cervical cord damage that could induce respiratory difficulties should be carried supine, with attention to maintaining a patent airway and avoiding chest constriction.
 Transfer to a trauma center is desirable.

 Injuries are treated with rest, analgesics, and muscle-relaxing drugs with or without surgery until swelling and local pain have subsided.
 Additional general treatment for trauma patients Evaluation and Treatment Injury is the number one cause of death for people aged 1 to 44.
-In the US, there were 243,039 trauma deaths in 2017, about 70% being accidental.
-Of intentional injury deaths, more than 70%... read more is provided as necessary.
+In the US, there were 278,345 trauma deaths in 2020, about 70% of which were accidental.
+Of intentional injury deaths, more than... read more is provided as necessary.

 Unstable injuries are immobilized until bone and soft tissues have healed in proper alignment; surgery with fusion and internal fixation is sometimes needed.
 Patients with incomplete cord injuries can have significant neurologic improvement after decompression.
 In contrast, in complete injury, return of useful neurologic function below the level of the injury is unlikely.
 Thus, surgery aims to stabilize the spine to allow early mobilization.